-Block Instructions

-#1 Type of Submission Application

-#2 Type of Application New or Continuation

-#4 through #7 Not required

-Applicant DUNS# for the Organization submitting the application.
-See D&amp;B Request a DUNS Number .

-Block Instructions NOTE : Applicants that apply for a grant must be capable of managing and monitoring Federal funds and project activities and outcomes.
-Recipients cannot transfer the award to another recipient organization once a grant is awarded (you may not apply under one DUNS number and switch to another later).
-Refer to section 4.7.1 Obtain a DUNS Number of this RFA. #8d Address Enter the organization street address as it appears in SAM.gov.
+Block Instructions #1 Type of Submission Application #2 Type of Application New or Continuation #4 through #7 Not required #8c Organizational DUNS or New Unique Entity Identifier (UEI) Applicant DUNS/UEI# for the Organization submitting the application.
+See D&B Request a DUNS Number .
+NOTE: Applicants that apply for a grant must be capable of managing and monitoring Federal funds and project activities and outcomes.
+Recipients cannot transfer the award to another recipient organization once a grant is awarded (you may not apply under one DUNS/UEI number and switch to another later).
+Refer to section 4.7.1 Obtain a DUNS Number of this RFA.
+Note: On April 4, 2022, the Federal government will stop using DUNS and start using a Unique Entity Identifier created in SAM.gov.
+For more information, please visit gsa.gov/entityid. #8d Address Enter the organization street address as it appears in SAM.gov.
 P.O.
 Boxes not accepted.
-Enter a 9-digit zip code. #10 Name of Federal Agency AMS, USDA #11 Catalog of Federal Domestic Assistance Number 10.175 #12 Funding Opportunity Number USDA-AMS-TM-FMPP-G-20-0002 Ensure you are applying for the correct grant program. #13 Competition Identification Number Not applicable #14 Areas Affected by Project Enter cities, counties, states affected by project #15 Descriptive Title of Applicant's Project Provide a short description of the project. #16a Congressional Districts for Applicant Enter the Congressional district where your main office is located. #16b Congressional Districts for Program/Project Enter the Congressional district where your project will be implemented.
-Write "All" if the projects will be implemented in more than one location. #17 Proposed Project Start Date and End Date The performance period cannot be more than 36 months (3 years) in length.
-CB and CTA projects normally begin September 30, 2020 and should be completed by no later than September 29, 2023. #18 Estimated Funding - Federal Total Federal award requested. #18b Estimated Funding - Applicant Not applicable. #19 Is Applicant Subject to Review by State Under Executive Order 12372 Process?
+Enter a 9-digit zip code. #10 Name of Federal Agency AMS, USDA #11 Catalog of Federal Domestic Assistance Number (Assistance Listing Number) 10.175 #12 Funding Opportunity Number USDA-AMS-TM-LFPP-G-22-0002 Ensure you are applying for the correct grant program. #13 Competition Identification Number Not applicable #14 Areas Affected by Project Enter cities, counties, states affected by project #15 Descriptive Title of Applicant's Project Provide a short description of the project.

+Block Instructions #16a Congressional Districts for Applicant Enter the Congressional district where your main office is located. #16b Congressional Districts for Program/Project Enter the Congressional district where your project will be implemented.
+Write "All" if the projects will be implemented in more than one location. #17 Proposed Project Start Date and End Date Planning Projects - Your performance period cannot be more than 18 months in length.
+Planning projects normally begin September 30, 2022 and end no later than March 31, 2024.
+Implementation and Farm to Institution Projects - Your performance period cannot be more than 36 months (3 years) in length.
+Implementation projects normally begin September 30, 2022 and end no later than September 29, 2025. #18 Estimated Funding - Federal Total Federal award requested. #18b Estimated Funding - Applicant Not applicable. #19 Is Applicant Subject to Review by State Under Executive Order 12372 Process.
 See section 4.5 Intergovernmental Review.